datastax/python-driver/docs/security.rst

 Custom Authenticators
 ^^^^^^^^^^^^^^^^^^^^^
-If you're using something other than Cassandra's ``PasswordAuthenticator``, you may need to create your own subclasses of :class:`~.AuthProvider` and :class:`~.Authenticator`.
-You can use :class:`~.PlainTextAuthProvider` and :class:`~.PlainTextAuthenticator` as example implementations.
+If you're using something other than Cassandra's ``PasswordAuthenticator``, :class:`~.SaslAuthProvider` is provided for generic SASL authentication mechanisms, utilizing the ``pure-sasl`` package.
+If these do not suit your needs, you may need to create your own subclasses of :class:`~.AuthProvider` and :class:`~.Authenticator`.
+You can use the Sasl classes as example implementations.

 Protocol v1 Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^